10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

 You will need to order mineral water, which fortunately is widely available and relatively cheap.

-We later learned about Bulgaria’s ancient history in winemaking.
-Vines grow in many parts of the country and people make their own wines at home.
+Bulgaria has a long and ancient history in winemaking.
+Vines grow in many parts of the country, and people make their own wines at home.

-Even though the winemaking process at home is often very rudimentary process, there is pride taken in this milenia old craft.
+Even though the winemaking process at home is often a very rudimentary process, there is pride taken in this millennia-old craft.

-One thing to note is that homemade wine do not age well.
+One thing to note is that homemade wine does not age well.
 For that reason, it is best to drink homemade wine after harvest season in September.

-In any case, whatever time of the year you are in Bulgaria, don’t leave the country without trying homemade wine at Bulgarian restaurants.
+In any case, whatever time of the year you are in Bulgaria, don’t leave the country without trying some at a traditional Bulgarian restaurant.

 Smoking is a favorite Bulgarian pastime.
 And unfortunately, this habit has made it into restaurants.